 Amy joined the LTEF board in 2014.
 She is a graduate of The College of New Jersey where she majored in Law and Justice.
 Amy also received her Juris Doctor degree from Rutgers Law School- Camden.
 She is currently as Assistant Director with the New Jersey Department of Treasury, where she oversees its contract compliance and audit unit.
 She and her husband John have lived in Lawrence since 1998 and they have two children who attend the Public Schools.
 Amy is a past PTO vice president and has been an active volunteer in the schools and other local community organizations for many years.
 She looks forward to enriching Lawrence Public School education by working tirelessly with other LTEF board members and volunteers to raise valuable funds to expand programs and opportunities in our schools beyond the district's limited budget.
 She believes the best investment we can make for our families and for Lawrence, is in the education of our children.

 Vessy has served on the board of various foundations through the years.
 She enjoys giving back to her community.
-In her role as an audit manager at KPMG she is involved with a local chapter of "involve" that allows her to participate with many worthy organizations.
+Vessy is the Director of Finance and Administration for the Jewish Federation in the Heart of New Jersey.
 Vessy has two daughters that attend the Lawrence Township Public Schools.
 She looks forward to giving back to the community with LTEF- a mission that is very close to her heart.

 Jane Fetter joined the LTEF Board in 2009, right after she retired from the Lawrence Township Public Schools.
 She and her husband, Ted, moved to Lawrence in 1982 after living across the country in six states over twelve years.
 Their three adult sons all graduated from LHS.
 Jane taught fifth grade PAACE at LIS from 1989 - 2009, and was the recipient of several LTEF grants.
 She is an active member of the Unitarian-Universalist Congregation of Princeton, currently serving on several committees.
 She is also on the board of the Lawrence Historical Society.
 Jane is delighted to be working with LTEF on "the other side," and she has experienced first-hand the excitement and energy that the grants can generate for both students and teachers.